samumei/rifreg/README.md

 Setting `bootstrap=TRUE` bootstraps standard errors by resampling from all observations and reestimating both the RIF and the regression in every iteration.
-We can set number of `bootstrap_iterations` and the number of `cores`.
+We can set the number of `bootstrap_iterations` and the number of `cores`.

 ``` r